Bezzalel1/pre-quantum-field-theory/README.md

 > “There are high school kids who have forgotten more about physics than I know.
 > I’m not a physicist — I’m a janitor.
 But with the help of AI tools, I built a model.
 >
-> Now I’d like you to break it — so I can discard my delusions and move on to a less complex hobby.”
+> Now I’d like you to break it — so I can  move on to a less complex hobby.”

 ---

 ## 📬 Contact

 For questions, discussions, or collaboration:
-**GitHub:** Bezzalel
+**GitHub:** Bezzalel1
 **Email:** kosemanu1@gmail.com